jhwhenry/cpd/CPD_BR_Offline_522.md

 ## Assumption
 - The `cpd-cli` command-line interface (5.2.2) is available in the Bastion node
-- The OpenShift command-line interface (4.16) is available in the Bastion node
+- The `oc` command-line interface (4.16) is available in the Bastion node

-## Set environment
+## Sourcing the environment variables
-1. Source the `cpd_vars.sh`.

 ```bash
 source cpd_vars.sh